Get the TRUth from your friendly South Austin dentist

 Invest in a Sonicare—Or a brush that has similar vibration quality.
 All you have to do is hold the brush at a 45-degree angle along your teeth and let it do the rest.

-“I’m a huge believer in the Sonicare toothbrush,” says Dr. Hollinger (who does not sell or profit from sales of Sonicare).
+“I’m a huge believer in the Sonicare toothbrush,” says Dr. Nguyen (who does not sell or profit from sales of Sonicare).
 “I’ve tested more than 15 different kinds of electronic toothbrushes myself, and I can tell when a patient is using a Sonicare because their gums look healthier.”

 Brush often—Ideally, you should be brushing three times a day—after each meal.
 Brush for two minutes and make sure you’re brushing all surfaces—inner, outer, and chewing.

-“Our mouths are home to about 20 million bacteria,” says Dr. Hollinger.
+“Our mouths are home to about 20 million bacteria,” says Dr. Nguyen.
 “Bacteria grow really quickly, but brushing and flossing are really effective tools for keeping harmful bacteria from wreaking havoc in your mouth.”